logzio/azure-serverless-go/README.md

 # Azure-serverless-go

 This repo contains the code and instructions you'll need to ship logs from your Azure services to Logz.io.
-At the end of this process, your Azure function will forward logs or metrics from an Azure Event Hub to your Logz.io account.
+At the end of this process, your Azure function will forward logs from an Azure Event Hub to your Logz.io account.

 ## Setting log shipping from Azure